remumoh/remumoh/README.md

 ## Hi there 👋
+👨‍💻 Computer Science Student | Aspiring Developer | Software Enthusiast
+🚀 Passionate about coding, problem-solving, and building software solutions.
+📚 Currently studying at Hawassa University.
+🌱 Always learning and experimenting with new technologies.
 <!--
 **remumoh/remumoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.